carbon-language/carbon-lang/flang/documentation/Calls.md

 It also needs to be conveyed alongside the text address for a dummy procedure.

-For procedures that can be called with an implicit interface, we cannot use a "procedure pointer descriptor" to pass them an a procedure argument -- a Fortran '77 routine with an `EXTERNAL` dummy argument expects to receive a single address argument.
-Instead, when passing an effective procedure to a procedure that can be called with an implicit interface, we will need to package the host instance link in a trampoline that loads its address into the designated register.
+For F77ish procedures, we cannot use a "procedure pointer descriptor" to pass a procedure argument -- they expect to receive a single address argument.
+We will need to package the host instance link in a trampoline that loads its address into the designated register.

 GNU Fortran and Intel Fortran construct trampolines by writing